Rudraksh-Jhaveri/Python/README.md

     ```bash
     cd python-exercises

-3. To see all the files in Linux or Mac
+3. To see all the files in Linux or Mac use:

     ```bash
     ls
     ```

-4. To see all the files in Windows
+4. To see all the files in Windows use:

    ```bash
    dir